Introduction of Shareholder

 - They get the right to participate in the major decisions taken by the company through voting.

-- Their liability is limited to the value of the shares held by them.
+- Preference shareholders have their liability limited to the value of the shares they hold.

 2. Preference Shareholders